AntonioLuisGH/pointpillars_UAV_ros2/README.md

 This software was developed as part of a **Counter-UAV System project at Aalborg University**.

-## 📋 Project Context

-This package is a core component of a larger UAV tracking and neutralization system.
-The full architecture operates as follows:

-1.  **Detection:** An Acoustic Sensor Array estimates the Direction of Arrival (DoA) of an incoming drone.
-2.  **Tracking:** A Pan-Tilt Unit (PTU) uses the DoA to physically point a narrow-FOV conical LiDAR towards the target.
-3.  **Classification (This Package):** The LiDAR captures point clouds, and this PointPillars node detects and estimates the 3D bounding box of the drone.
-4.  **Fusion:** A Particle Filter fuses acoustic and spatial data to maintain a lock.
-5.  **Neutralization:** A pneumatic gravel cannon is targeted based on the estimated position.

 ## ✨ Key Features

 *   **Real-time Inference:** Runs PointPillars efficiently on CUDA-enabled GPUs.